Exploring Nonlinear Drift Waves: Limiting Cases and Dynamics: Nonlinear Equation in Stretched Coordinates

 The solution of nonlinear Eq.
-(29) is not straightforward because it contains the effects of compressibility via electron scalar nonlinear term \cite{Saleem2024a} and ions vorticity term which was considered by Hasegawa and Mima \cite{hasegawa1978pseudo}.
-The KdV equation can be obtained by simply ignoring the higher order vorticity term in Eq.
-(29).
-But Hasegawa-Mima like equation can be obtained only if the nonlinear electron density term is dropped forcefully.
-Both these limiting cases are presented in the following sections for the sake of completeness.
+(34) is not straightforward because it contains both the effects of compressibility via electron scalar nonlinear term \cite{Saleem2024} and ion vorticity term which was considered by Hasegawa and Mima \cite{hasegawa1978pseudo}.
+Another new equation (35) can be obtained by simply ignoring the higher order vorticity term in Eq.
+(34).
+The Hasegawa-Mima equation can be obtained if the nonlinear electron density term is dropped.
+Both these limiting cases are discussed in the following sections for the sake of completeness.